Birthday Party Clown

 Best Rated

-Asked by Gresh over 11 years ago
+Asked by jasmine over 12 years ago

 Do friends or family members ever give you a hard time about being a clown?
 I'd imagine you have to put up with a lot of clown jokes and wisecracks...

-Asked by Bry almost 12 years ago
+Asked by Bry over 12 years ago

 Hello, Bry.
 Virtually everyone I know or meet thinks that being a clown is cool.
 The most common joke people make is, “Quit clowning around!”
 I act like I’ve never heard it before.
 Friends introduce me to new people by adding, “This is Rosie The Clown!”
 They get a kick out of it.
 My family was not so certain at first, perhaps considering it a throw-away of a good education, but they've grown more enthusiastic over time.
 Most remarkably, strangers thank me for bringing happiness, even when I’m simply walking down the street.
 If anyone were to be negative, I wouldn't take it to heart.
 Rosie the Clown is made of straw, so it's impossible to hurt her feelings.
 There’s an advantage to having the smile painted on :-)